 Getting a parking ticket in Toronto is common, and no one likes seeing a bright yellow ticket tucked under their windscreen wiper.

-Whether you overstayed your time, parked too close to a fire hydrant, or got a parking ticket in Toronto for some other reason, the first thing that may come to your mind is how can you pay parking violation tickets?
+Whether you overstayed your time, parked too close to a fire hydrant, or got a parking ticket in Toronto for any reason, your initial reaction is how can you pay parking violation tickets?

 Continue reading to find out answers to these questions and more.